 Specifically, faculty in the department will promote a comprehensive education in theoretical principles and research methodologies applied to the scientific study of life processes at the cellular, organism, and ecosystem levels, as well as to the scientific study of environmental and earth science, geophysical processes, and geography, in order to foster student learning, scholarship, and achievement.

-In addition to its majors, the Department of Biological and Environmental Sciences provides fundamental training and instruction contributing to the basic education of undergraduate students at Longwood University through a suite of courses appropriate for the General Education Program and the Liberal Studies Program.
-The department will also contribute to the new Nursing Program by providing suitable coursework.
-The department continues to offer courses in the Cormier Honors College as well as minors in Biology, Environmental Studies, Earth Science, and Geography for students in other major areas.
-The Department of Biological and Environmental Sciences looks forward to initiating a new major in Environmental Sciences in the near future.
+In addition to its majors, the Department of Biological and Environmental Sciences provides fundamental training and instruction contributing to the primary education of undergraduate students at Longwood University through a suite of courses appropriate for the Civitae Core Curriculum and the Elementary and Middle School Education Programs.
+The department also contributes to the Nursing Program by providing suitable coursework.
+The department offers courses in the Cormier Honors College as well as minors in Biology, Integrated Environmental Sciences, Geographic Information Science, Earth Science, and Geography.